Duanes-Tech-Hub/FastAPI.Docker.Starter/README.md

 - Deploying the application within a container
 - Reading environment variables
 - Separation of domains via routers

+I will remove the welcome and docs endpoints for production deployment.

 ## 📋 Table of Contents